nih-cfde/use-case-library-build/templates/CONTRIBUTING.md

 ### Use Case Summary

-A Summary is a high-level, non-technical description of a entire Use Case, written in third-person omniscient.
-The user in each summary should have a name, a problem, abd both proximate and ultimate goals.
-Although these are based on genearl archetypes, each Use Case will have it's own unique summary, and the user should be a relatable individual rather than a faceless abstraction.
-The Summary also includes multiple solutions to the users problem.
+A Summary is a high-level, non-technical description of an entire Use Case, written in the third-person.
+The user in each summary should have a name, a problem, and both proximate and ultimate goals.
+Although these are based on general archetypes, each Use Case will have it's own unique summary, and the user should be a relatable individual rather than a faceless abstraction.
+The Summary also includes multiple solutions to the user's problem.

 A Summary file has seven parts:

- 1. title: this 1 - 5 words that describe the summary
+ 1. Title: this 1 - 5 words that describe the summary
- 2. narratives: the abbreviated file name of the narrative that is tied to this summary, formatted as a single-item list (i.e.`NARRATIVE-#`)
+ 2. Narratives: the abbreviated file name of the narrative that is tied to this summary, formatted as a single-item list (i.e.`NARRATIVE-#`)
- 3. tags: a carriage return seperated list of relevant 1 - 2 word descriptions
+ 3. Tags: a carriage return separated list of relevant 1 - 2 word descriptions
- 4. Scenario: A long form description of a named user, including their proximate and ultimate goals, available resources, problems with reaching those goals and individual abilities.
+ 4. Scenario: A long form description of a named user, including their proximate and ultimate goals, available resources, problems with reaching those goals and individual abilities
  5. Current Approaches: A long form description of how this user might approach their problems, given current non-Data Commons technology
  6. With the Data Commons Phase I: A long form description of how this user might attain their goals more easily using Data Commons resources
  7. With Data Commons longer vision: A long form description of how this user will be able to accomplish their goals by using future technologies being created by the Data Commons